Canada at the Summer Olympics: Indoor

 Canada has never won an Olympic medal in indoor volleyball.
 Their best finish was fourth in the men's tournament at the 1984 games.

 Weightlifting

 Canada's medals in weightlifting were won by Gerald Gratton in 1952, Jacques Demers in 1984, and Christine Girard in 2008 and 2012.

-In 2008 Christine Girard originally took fourth place in the women's 63 kg event.
+In 2008 Christine Girard originally finished fourth place in the women's 63 kg event.
 After a positive doping test by the silver medallist the IOC disqualified her, and Girard's result was retroactively upgraded to a bronze.
 In 2012 Christine Girard originally won the bronze medal in the women's 63 kg event.
-After a positive doping tests by the gold and silver medallists the IOC disqualified them, and Girard's result was retroactively upgraded to a gold.
+After positive doping tests by the gold and silver medallists the IOC disqualified them, and Girard's result was retroactively upgraded to a gold.